konveyor/tackle-test-generator-cli/README.md

 personal access token that you created.

-To run the CLI using `docker-compose` (to print the CLI `help` message), run the following command, which builds the docker image for the CLI (called `tkltest-cli`) cli and runs the command; the docker container is removed upon completion of the command.
+To run the CLI using `docker-compose` (to print the CLI `help` message), run the following command, which builds the docker image for the CLI (called `tkltest-cli`) and then runs the CLI command; the docker container is removed upon completion of the CLI command.

 ```buildoutcfg
 docker-compose run --rm tkltest-cli --help